Indo-Aryan migration to Assam

 The earliest Indo-Aryan migration to Assam is estimated to have occurred between the 2nd century BCE and 1st century CE—not earlier than 500 BCE.
+A 2026 genetic study on Assamese people published in the American Journal of Human Biology finds that major admixture events between Indo-Aryan speakers and populations of East and Southeast Asian ancestry occurred between 55 and 61 generations ago, roughly dating the mixture to the 2nd to 4th centuries CE (c.
+196–376 AD).
 The earliest epigraphic record suggests that the Indo-Aryan migration began latest by the middle of the 4th century CE.
 They came from the Gangetic Plains into a region already inhabited by people who spoke Austroasiatic and Tibeto-Burman languages.

 Pre-Indo-Aryan Assam

 The 8th- to 6th-century BCE text, Shatapatha Brahmana, describes the Sanskritization of East India up to the Karatoya River, the western boundary of the historic Kamarupa kingdom.
 Though the Sankhyayana Grihasamgraha is said to mention "Pragjyotisha" as the land of sunrise, this has been shown to be a wrong attribution.
 Archaeologically too, the Northern Black Polished Ware, a pottery style associated with the development of the first large states in Northern India, reached the Karatoya only by the 2nd century BCE.
 Therefore, it is claimed that the spread of Indo-Aryans into Assam cannot be pushed beyond the 5th century BCE.

 It is also significant that neither early Buddhist sources, nor Ashokan epigraphs (3rd century BCE with the capital in East India) mention the Assam region.
 The Periplus of the Erythraean Sea (1st century CE) and Ptolemy's Geography (2nd century CE) refer to the region that included Assam as Kirrhadia, after the Kirata people (pre-Indo-Aryan), who were also the sources of the goods that were being traded.
 A reference to Lauhitya in Kautilya's Arthashastra is identified by commentators with the Brahmaputra Valley, though the Arthashastra in its current form is dated to the early centuries of CE, and the commentaries to even later.

 It appears that the Assam region became a punya bhumi, a region that did not require a Hindu purification ceremony, by the post Gupta period (320-550 CE).